layout filler image Coyote Acres Ranch layout filler image

 Sheep Trax Forrest 916F

 Here is a ram full of old lines with a family tree full of great old Sawyer and Zubot/Ivelcote animals.
 You cannot get this stuff anymore.
 This ram, scrapie genotype RR, a fall-born single, was going to show and sell in the 2020 All Canada Classic, which was cancelled due to the COVID-19 pandemic.
 I am confident he would have done well in both the show and the sale.
 I sold a half-interest in this ram to someone not far away, and in the spring of 2022 I brought him home to use.
-916F is being used as the cleanup ram this fall, so there will be lots of his lambs running around in 2024.
+916F was used in a synchronized group, and then also used as the cleanup ram this fall, so there will be lots of his lambs running around in 2024.
+Update- 20 ewes confirmed pregnant to this ram, at least five are carrying twins.
+You cannot go wrong with lambs from a ram like this.
+He is crazy long, deep-bodied, heavy-boned, and as wide as a table top.
+The problem with width is that selecting exclusively for it can cost you in length.
+So when selecting, you still need to look for the length first, then the width, otherwise the sheep end up more square than rectangular.
+Never fear with this guy, he is a table, a train, and a tank all rolled into one.

 Sheep Trax Woody 107C Sawyer C 20Z